In the clinic for Nov. 4, 2025

 Nov.
 4, 2025

-Clinical updates, including trial initiations, enrollment status and data readouts and publications: Avisi, Avita, E2, Neurosigma, Reset, Viz.ai.
+Clinical updates, including data readouts and publications: Apnimed, Benitec, Caribou, GC, Iovance, Phio, Roche, Takeda, Terns, UCB.

 Briefs